 Remember berry season is just around the corner and runs from mid-May until the middle of September.
 Find out where to find the freshest berries.

-If we have left out your favourite event, let us know in the comments below and remember to subscribe so you will see the next update.
-Get the latest travel tips and learn about destinations from near and far.
+If we have left out your favourite event, let us know in the comments below and remember to subscribe below to be alerted to the next article as soon as it’s published.
+We pride ourselves in writing informative articles with interesting tips.

 If you are planning a trip to explore some of the most incredible spots in Vancouver and the rest of B.C., don’t miss our suggestions to discover more.